Dog The Bounty Hunter Duane Chapman Talks About Dating After Beth’s Death, Being ‘So Lonely’

 — NBC News (@NBCNews) June 26, 2019

 Indeed, the subject of Duane ever being in another romantic relationship with a woman again came up in Tuesday’s interview.
 He repeated that he’ll never marry again, but he didn’t rule out dating.
-In fact, he says, he’s been having a bit of fun with the paparazzi by pretending to hit on women.
+In fact, he said he’s been having a bit of fun with the paparazzi by pretending to hit on women.

 “I walk by all these girls… I said, ‘Hey, Mama, I’ll make you famous.’
 They’re not really my girlfriends.
 I’m not saying I’m not gonna have one, ’cause I will, [but] I’m not gonna get married.”

-Meanwhile, Duane talked up his upcoming show, which debuts tonight.
+Meanwhile, Duane talked up his upcoming show, which debuts on Wednesday evening.
 He said that he’s prepared to see his beloved Beth on the screen, working with him and his team of bounty hunters to track down wanted criminals.
-He says he has his box of Kleenex handy.
+He said he has his box of Kleenex handy.

-Dog’s Most Wanted airs tonight at 9:00 p.m.
-Eastern Time on WGN America.
+Dog’s Most Wanted airs Wednesday at 9 p.m.
+ET on WGN America.